danriti/moleskine/travis-deploy-pypi/README.md

 * The `server` setting allows us to override the default and deploy to the Test PyPI package index
-* The `on` configuration allows us to set conditionals on when we want to release.
+* The `on` configuration allows us to set conditionals for when we want to release.
 So in this case, we're stating to *only* release to Test PyPI when the branch is `master`, there is no tag, and the Python version is `2.7`.
-We are adding the Python version because my Travis build runs against *multiple* Python versions, so I only want to the deploy to occur once.
+We are adding the Python version because my Travis build runs against *multiple* [Python versions][15], so I only want to the deploy to occur once.

 Great, so lets talk about passwords next.
-Travis provides the ability to [encrypt][9] *any* sensitive value using their command line client.
+Travis provides the ability to [encrypt][9] *any* sensitive value using the `travis` [command line client][16].
 So in our case, we want to generate an encrypted value for our PyPI password.
-Once you have the command line client setup, you can simply run the following command:
+Once you have the command line client setup, you can simply run the following
+command:

 ```bash
 $ travis encrypt 'plain-text-password'